mapsync/grayson-advisory2/site/content/post/2020-03-17-boil-water-advisory.md

 ---
 templateKey: blog-post
 title: Boil Water Advisory
+draft: true
 date: 2020-04-01T13:40:28.064Z
-draft: true
 description: >
-  A Boil Water Advisory has been issued for Indian Hills, and all customers on Blackfoot Lane, Cherokee Dr. Bald Eagle Dr, and Cloverleaf Trailer Park, until further notice.
+  A Boil Water Advisory has been issued for Indian Hills, and all customers on Blackfoot Lane, Cherokee Dr., Bald Eagle Dr, and Cloverleaf Trailer Park, until further notice.
 ---
 A Boil Water Advisory has been issued for Grayson Utilities customers in Indian Hills, and all customers on Blackfoot Lane, Cherokee Dr. Bald Eagle Dr, and Cloverleaf Trailer Park, until further notice.